 Garrison House is home to the Museum of the Cumbraes and here you can learn about the history of Millport and the isles.
 Learn of 18th century smuggling tales and gain an insight into life on the island during the Second World War.
 At the Robertson Museum & Aquarium, visitors can learn about the wide variety of marine life and local habitats on the island.

-Cumbrae is also the host of a great range of events, from the annual Millport Country Festival, Scooter Rally, September Weekend, to the up and coming Resurrection event to name but a few, more events will follow making the island a Mecca for Music Lovers.
+Cumbrae is also the host of a great range of events, from the annual Millport Classic Car Event, Scooter Rally, September Weekend, to the up and coming Resurrection event to name but a few, more events will follow making the island a Mecca for Music Lovers.

 Have fun and enjoy the Island..